JDygard/EVO/README.md

 This bug has been tenacious as the sensor functions become more complex.
 We've had to implement a test before each if statement involving encountered variables.
 Another option would have been to give a value to the world boundary to eliminate the problem of null values clogging up functions.

+### Food target .destroy() bug crashes game.
+This one was a doozy!
+After adding an enemy and giving them the ability to seek out food, I started getting a repetitive crash from the phaser library.
+I was destroying something the game was using.
+I assumed it had to do with the code I had just added (the pairs loop .on('collisionstart' ) and had a difficult time figuring it out.
+I tried:
+- Moving the foodSprite.destroy() function to the end of, and out of the for loop.
+- Updating the entire Enemy class to differentiate it from the player
+- Resetting the isSensor objects to differentiate them

+It was only when I noticed that it was only the food being TARGETED by the enemy sprite that I realized the issue.
+When the targeted sprite was destroyed, the data object on the enemy became null.
+The game crashed because the control mechanism for the Enemy couldn't target null.

+This was fixed by separating the destruction of the sprite into the update method, and forcing all enemy sprites to decide on a new target each time the garbage would empty.
+This is effective because the eaten food is removed from the targeting array as part of the collision process and thus cannot be retargeted.

 ## Code credits

 1. [Rex's virtual joystick plugin](https://codepen.io/rexrainbow/pen/oyqvQY)